TryKickoff/kickoff/CONTRIBUTING.md

 submitting an issue to our [GitHub Repository][github].
 Even better you can submit a Pull Request with a fix.

-**Localization Issues:** Angular.js uses the [Google Closure I18N library] to generate its own I18N files (the ngLocale module).
-This means that any changes to these files would be lost the next time that we import the library.
-Since the Closure library i18n data is itself auto-generated from the data of the [Common Locale Data Repository (CLDR)] project, errors in the data should be reported there.
-See also the [Closure guide to i18n changes].

 **Please see the Submission Guidelines below**.

 ## <a name="feature"></a> Want a Feature?